Middle Tennessee vs. Old Dominion NCAA Football Odds, Plays and Insights | November 20, 2021

 - Old Dominion's games this season have hit the over in 40% of its opportunities (four times in 10 games with a set point total).

-- The Monarchs put up 26.2 points per game, comparable to the 26.9 the Blue Raiders surrender.

-- Old Dominion is 4-0 against the spread and 3-1 overall in games when it records more than 26.9 points.
+- Old Dominion is 4-0 against the spread and 3-1 overall in games when it puts up more than 26.9 points.

 - The Monarchs collect 384.3 yards per game, just 18.8 more than the 365.5 the Blue Raiders give up.

-- In games that Old Dominion amasses over 365.5 yards, the team is 4-1 against the spread and 3-2 overall.
+- When Old Dominion picks up over 365.5 yards, the team is 4-1 against the spread and 3-2 overall.

-- The Monarchs have turned the ball over 19 times, 10 fewer times than the Blue Raiders have forced turnovers (29).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.